fish-shell/fish-shell/doc_src/language.rst

 Calling this as ``ll /tmp/`` will end up running ``ls -l /tmp/``, which will list the contents of /tmp.

-This is a kind of function known as a :ref:`wrapper <syntax-function-wrappers>` or "alias".
+This is a kind of function known as an :ref:`alias <syntax-aliases>`.

 Fish's prompt is also defined in a function, called :doc:`fish_prompt <cmds/fish_prompt>`.
 It is run when the prompt is about to be displayed and its output forms the prompt::